MV Waimarama: Precursors

 Shaw, Savill and Albion ran passenger and cargo services between New Zealand and the UK via the Panama Canal.
 In the mid-1930s Harland and Wolff built for Shaw, Savill three of the swiftest cargo liners in the World: the refrigerated ships Waiwera launched in 1934, Waipawa launched a month later and Wairangi launched in 1935.
 They were motor ships, similar to Empire Star, New Zealand Star, Australia Star and Imperial Star that Harland and Wolff built for Blue Star Line around the same time.

 Waiwera, Waipawa and Wairangi had capacity for just over 522000 cuft of refrigerated cargo, berths for 12 passengers and a deadweight tonnage of more than 13,000.
 They had a long accommodation block amidships that included not only their passengers' and officers' cabins but also quarters for their crew.

 Their Burmeister & Wain marine diesel engines, which Harland and Wolff built under licence, gave them a speed of 17 kn.
 This made them as fast as many intermediate ocean liners of the time, and put them among the swiftest cargo liners in the World.

 Building Waimarama

 Waimarama was a development of this successful design.
 Harland and Wolff designed her to the same dimensions as her three sisters, but with more powerful engines.
 Waimarama was 516.9 ft long, had a beam of 70.4 ft and draught of 27 ft 7 in.
-Her space for refrigerated cargo was 484545 cuft, which was seven percent less than her sisters, but that was because she also had a special section for chilled cargo.
+Her space for refrigerated cargo was 484545 cuft, which was seven per cent less than her sisters, but that was because she also had a special section for chilled cargo.